whitneyburton/portfolios/students/1505/adam-caron/20151119-adam-caron-m4.markdown

 ### Feedback to me

-Comments:
+**Comments:**

+"Adam is able to think through complicated concepts due to attention to detail and great organization.
+He naturally thinks in a linear pattern and likes to go step by step, which is a huge boon when dealing with software that requires the correct format and sequence.
+He is also a pleasure to work with, and has a collaborative manner.
+I would want him on any team I was assigned to." - Dave Maurer

-You're pleasant to work with and pleasant to be around. ...
-Keep up the great work, you certainly have a bright future ahead!
+"You're pleasant to work with and pleasant to be around. ...
+Keep up the great work, you certainly have a bright future ahead!" - Anonymous

 ### Playing a Part